OctopusDeploy/docs/docs/infrastructure/deployment-targets/azure/cloud-service-targets/index.md

 - After clicking _Save_, your deployment target will be added and go through a health check to ensure Octopus can connect to it.
 - If all goes well, you should see your newly created target in your **Deployment Targets** list, with a status of _Healthy_.

-### Creating Cloud Service Targets by Scripts
+### Creating Cloud Service targets by scripts

-Azure Cloud Service targets can also be created via a PowerShell Cmdlet within a Deployment Process, this can be especially handy if you are also creating the Azure Cloud Service via a script.
+Azure Cloud Service targets can also be created via a PowerShell cmdlet within a Deployment Process, this can be especially handy if you are also creating the Azure Cloud Service via a script.

 See [Creating Resources by script](/docs/infrastructure/deployment-targets/dynamic-infrastructure/index.md) for more information on creating Azure Cloud Services via a script.

-## Deploying to Cloud Service Targets
+## Deploying to Cloud Service targets

 See our [documentation about this topic](/docs/deployment-examples/azure-deployments/deploying-a-package-to-an-azure-cloud-service/index.md)